Mexico: International Business and Global Citizenship

 - Cultural similarities and differences in business practices in Mexico and the US

-Students will take choose four of the following four courses (each worth 4 semester credits):
+Students choose four of the following four courses (each worth 4 semester credits):

 - Accounting Theory & Practice I (Accounting 322)

 - Business Spanish (Spanish 220)